Commercial Banks

 4. Mortgaged Loan

-List of Commercial Bank in Nepal
+List of Commercial Banks in Nepal

 S.No.
 Name

-Permitted Financial Transactions for Class A Licensed institution
+Permitted Financial Transactions for Class A Licensed Institution

 1. Accepting deposits with or without interest and repaying the deposits through various financial instruments